 The biggest drawback is the high annual fee: $450.
 And unlike some of Chase’s other products, this can’t be waived for the first year.

 The second issue I have with this card is that the travel credit is actually quite limited.
-If you own the Chase Sapphire Reserved already, don’t be fooled: you won’t have nearly as easy of a time using up your $300 credit if you’re not 1.) a frequent traveler or 2.) travel on a moderate budget.
+If you own the Chase Sapphire Reserved already, don’t be fooled: you won’t have nearly as easy of a time using up your $300 credit if you’re not 1.) a frequent traveler or 2.) travel on a moderate budget

-The reason it’s so much more difficult to spend is because the credit is restricted to flight incidentals only.
+The reason it’s so much more difficult to spend is that the credit is restricted to flight incidentals only.
 This includes baggage fees, flight upgrades, lounge passes, and onboard meals and drinks.
 And while it might seem like a wonderful perk when you get to order 12 shots of Jäger for free or can ride in business class for half the price, you have to take into account the real, economic trade-offs.
 It’s a lot like seeing a half-off sale at Marc Jacobs and buying an $800 pair of boots for $400—sure, you didn’t pay full price, but is it really such a great deal if you weren’t already in the market for a new pair of shoes in the first place?